Legends of the Three Kingdoms: Death

 When a player's Health points is reduced to 0, he faces imminent death and must instantly take action: he may request to be saved by a Peach card (thus letting other players play the card), or may use one immediately if he has it.
-If he is successful, his health will be recovered to 1 point.
-Otherwise, he dies (except some special character like Zhou Tai), and must reveal his role card and discard all other cards.
-If he is a Rebel and killed by a card from another player, that player may draw 3 cards.
+If he is successful, his health will recover to 1 point.
+Otherwise, he dies (except for some special characters like Zhou Tai), and must reveal his role card and discard all other cards.
+If he is a Rebel and was killed by a card from another player, that player may draw 3 cards.

 It is possible for a player's health to have a negative value (such as suffering from a Lightning attack).
 In this case, the player will need as many Peach cards as he requires to raise his health back to 1 point in order to continue the game (for example, a Health point of -1 requires 2 Peach cards).
 The abilities of certain cards or characters may involve healing more than 1 points of health, or even prolonged living below 1 Health point.

 Point duels

 Certain special characters (such as Xun Yu) may initiate point duels with another player to unleash their special abilities.
-This is done when the initiator plays a card, and the other player does the same, and both players compare the numerical digit on the upper left corner.
-The player with the larger number on the wins, with "Ace" as the smallest value and "King" as the largest value.
+This is done when the initiator plays a card, the other player does the same, and both players compare the number printed on the upper left corner.
+The player with the larger number wins, with "Ace" as the smallest value and "King" as the largest value.
 In the case of ties, the initiator of the duel is considered to have "lost" the duel.
 Suits such as diamonds, hearts, etc. do not matter.
 Both cards are discarded into the discard deck; players cannot retrieve back the cards into their hands.